hashmap-kz/kubectl-syncpod/README.md

 But when using CSI-backed volumes (e.g., via a cloud provider), where the PVC is mounted as a block device, the situation becomes more complex.
 In such cases, conventional tools fall short.

-### Another Scenario

-You may want to scale your StatefulSet to zero and back up the PVC contents safely and efficiently - for local testing, migration, or recovery.
+Also - you may want to scale your StatefulSet to zero and back up the PVC contents safely and efficiently - for local testing, migration, or recovery.

+### 🧱 How It Works

+`kubectl-syncpod` spins up a **temporary helper pod** that:

+- Mounts your target PVC
+- Runs an `sshd` server with an in-memory public key
+- Listens on a randomized NodePort
+- Accepts connections only via a secure, ephemeral SSH private key (never written to disk)

+The CLI then:

+- Uses an in-memory SFTP client to **recursively transfer files**
+- Skips files that are **already present and match by SHA-256**
+- Cleans up the helper pod and service automatically

 ---

-## **Installation**
+## 🚀 Installation

 ### Using `krew`